 to provide exposure to zoo operations and zoo careers;

 to demonstrate the unique advantages of zoos as a supplement to conventional learning programs.

 The goal of interns in this program will be to learn and successfully perform (under supervision) the duties and responsibilities of a full-time employee in the assigned area.
 Interns are supervised and instructed by full-time zoo employees.

-The Washington Park Zoo will work with students to document necessary time or projects needed to gain university credit for the internship.
-Most credit internships are non-paid, but for some positions and for those who are able to work at least 24 hours a week for at least 12 weeks, we maybe able to work their time into a paid seasonal position.
-Unfortunately, we cannot provide transportation or housing.
-Interns can be dismissed for unacceptable performance of duties/responsibilities and/or for non-compliance with Washington Park Zoo regulations and procedures.
+The Washington Park Zoo will work with students to document the necessary time or projects needed to gain university credit for the internship.
+Unfortunately, we do not provide transportation or housing.
+Interns can be dismissed for the unacceptable performance of duties/responsibilities and/or for non-compliance with Washington Park Zoo regulations and procedures.

-4. Applicant must have the ability to stand, stoop, bend, reach, climb and to lift.
+Applicant must have the ability to stand, stoop, bend, reach, climb, and lift at least 50lbs.